vSharique/lead-marketplace/README.md

 We have to come with a transparent platform of all the leads on our website.
 There are two aspects of this project:

-1. 1)Promotional Lead: These leads will be forwarded to all the people in that category
+1. Promotional Lead: These leads will be forwarded to all the people in that category for free
-2. 2)Sellable leads: These leads can be sold in the market.
+2. Sellable leads: These leads can be sold in the market.
 People can buy them.

 ## Promotional Lead:

+ We would get the leads accumulated in our database and send it in email to the interested parties.

+### Getting Started:

 We are using Superlist theme to display content on our website.

-### Getting Started:

 Step 1: Download Superlist theme from [https://edugorilla.com/superlist.zip](https://edugorilla.com/superlist.zip)